simGeek/Project-Face-Expression-Detection/README.md

 🔹Ctrl+Shift+P -> Reload Window (to reflect all the installed modules)

+🔹Run 'python manage.py makemigrations' in the VS Code terminal

 🔹Run 'python manage.py migrate' in the VS Code terminal

 🔹Run 'python manage.py runserver' in the VS Code terminal